PojavLauncherTeam/pojavlauncherteam.github.io/ios/wiki/going-further/overb0arding.md

 # Taking back your memory

-iOS can get in the way of some truly amazing experiences in PojavLauncher, and to explain and solve why, it requires a bit of backstory.
+iOS/iPadOS can get in the way of some truly amazing experiences in PojavLauncher, and to explain and solve why, it requires a bit of backstory.

 ## The backstory...
-iOS and macOS use a common memory management framework called Jetsam.
+Darwin uses a memory management framework called Jetsam.
 This framework lays down some harsh laws upon the computer land, setting a memory limit for all processes to obey:

 - If a process is using less memory than the limit, Jetsam leaves it alone and the process continues as normal.

-- If a process is using more memory than the limit, Jetsam quickly kills the app and frees all of the memory that it used.
+- If a process is using more memory than the limit, Jetsam quickly kills the process and frees all of the memory that it used.

 This is helpful for keeping the system responsive (customer service is a goal of Apple’s), but can pose a problem when it comes to processes requiring heavier loads.